Hiking the Kuilau Ridge Trail on Kauaʻi

 Native Plants on the Kuilau Ridge Trail

-If you would like to learn more about identifying these and other native Hawaiian plants, check out my separate post entirely about native plants around the islands.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide